 Federal Spending in Massachusetts.
-Massachusetts received approximately \$64.7 billion in contracts, grants, direct payments, insurance, loans and guarantees and other spending from the federal government in federal FY 2014.
+Massachusetts received approximately \$70.6 billion in contracts, grants, direct payments, insurance, loans and guarantees and other spending from the federal government in federal FY 2014.
 Massachusetts received 2.6 percent of all federal spending in FY 2014 versus 2.5 percent in FY 2013.
-While the federal fiscal year ends on September 30, FY 2014 data will not be considered final until January due to a 90 day reporting delay in Department of Defense contract data.
+Federal dollars to Massachusetts have dropped for the last two fiscal years, after a large increase in 2012.
+The state saw an 11% increase in grants, \$1.7 billion, but the two other large categories, direct payments and contracts decreased.
+Massachusetts federal contracts have declined over the last three years but their proportion of all federal contracts remains steady.
+This is in contrast to direct payments and insurance which varies widely over the last decade.